vyp/dots/readme.md

        dd if=path/to/image of=/dev/sdb
        ```

-   3. Boot into live image and log in as root with empty password.
+   3. Boot into live image and log in as root with empty password (if it
+       doesn't automatically log you in).

    4. Get internet access.

    5. Partition and format disks.

+   6.  *(optional)* Activate swap device: `swapon <device>`.

-   6. Mount target filesystems under `/mnt`:
+   7. Mount target filesystems under `/mnt`:

        ``` shell
        mount /dev/disk/by-label/nixos /mnt
        ```

+   8. Generate `/etc/nixos` configuration files:

+       ``` shell
+       nixos-generate-config --root /mnt
+       ```

+   9. Inspect the generated `/mnt/etc/configuration.nix` to see if any
+       bootloader options were put in there to hint on which bootloader options
+       to use.

-   7. Mount the boot partition under `/mnt/boot` if doing a UEFI installation.
+   10. If using systemd-boot, mount the boot partition under `/mnt/boot` and

-   8.  *(optional)* Activate swap device: `swapon <device>`.
+       perform step 8 again to get an updated `hardware-configuration.nix` with
+       the `/mnt/boot` filesystem entry.

+   11. Backup `hardware-configuration.nix`:

+       ``` shell
+       cp /mnt/etc/nixos/hardware-configuration.nix \
+          /mnt/etc/nixos/hardware-configuration.modified.nix
+       ```

+   12. Edit `hardware-configuration.modified.nix` to put the correct bootloader
+       options in it, and also put `system.stateVersion` from
+       `configuration.nix` into `hardware-configuration.modified.nix`.

-   9. Copy `wpa_supplicant.conf` to target filesystem:
+   13. Copy `wpa_supplicant.conf` to target filesystem:

        ``` shell
        cp /etc/wpa_supplicant.conf /mnt/etc